tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 ```

 `os.getcwd()` returns the *current working directory*, i.e. the directory that
 Python will read files from by default.
+This tells you where Python will
+read/write files by default.

 `os.listdir(os.getcwd())` returns a list of all the files and folders in the
 current working directory.